 Courtney Vessair- Email

-Tanashi, my name is Courtney Vessair.
+Bonjou, Jmapèl Courtney pi jvi a Simcoe County.
 I am a mature student at Georgian College in Barrie.
-I decided to retrain during the pandemic with the help of the MNO and am currently working towards a bookkeeping certificaiton.
+I decided to retrain during the pandemic with the help of the MNO and have nearly completed my bookkeeping certification.
 I wanted to be a part of the Infinite Reach to give back to a community that continues to share so much with me.

 Celine Wick- Email